Our patented mechanism, designed by Secrid's co-founder, inspired by his father.

 It is lunchtime.
-Because of corona, co-founder René is not at the head office with his team today, but in the living room with his parents Gerrie (81) and Joop van Geer (91).
-We talk to each other through Teams, about the relationship between father and son, how senior inspired junior, and the design of the spring in the wallet.
+Co-founder René is not at the head office with his team today, but in the living room with his parents Gerrie (81) and Joop van Geer (91).
+We speak about the relationship between father and son, how senior inspired junior, and the design of the spring in the wallet.

 Joop: He was interested in everything.
 He had a fascination for everything 'small'.
 But he was not specifically interested in technology like I was.
 He first studied chemistry back then.